Hisyeo/Hisyeo.github.io/blog/2025-06-24-small-world-problems/index.md

 This religion might seem provocative but without it, there is a spiritual and metaphysical gap in the fabric of the cultural worldview (and thus a gap in the language).
-It's a part of *all* societies and should be understood and harnessed for *good* instead of being despised or following antequarian religions that do not align with modern world views.
+It's a part of *all* societies and should be understood and harnessed for *good* instead of being despised, or continuing to follow antequarian religions that do not align with modern world views.
 If you've had negative experiences with religions in your native society or colonizer's society, please understand that this religion was purpose-built to be a reflection of the best traits of humanity.
 Hopefully you can find something to love here or at least see it as a positive allegory for the human condition.

 ## A New Social Order